BrewBlox/brewblox-documentation/docs/dev/contributing/docker.md

 If you haven't, you can now go to `http://localhost/YOUR_PACKAGE/api/doc` to see the endpoints registered in your service.
 If you did change the name, you'll have to replace `YOUR_PACKAGE` with the actual name.

-## Interacting with other BrewBlox services
+## Interacting with other Brewblox services

-Just after getting started, no other BrewBlox services are needed.
+Just after getting started, no other Brewblox services are needed.
 * We're not directly communicating with the history service, InfluxDB, or other device services.
 * We already did the gateway's job by manually forwarding host port 80 to container port 5000
 * The eventbus is designed to be safe: it will not crash your service when it can't connect.